machiloop14/celo-hackacthon/PROJECT_STRUCTURE.md

 ## Important Notes

 - Contract address must be updated in `frontend/.env.local` after each deployment
-- Always test on Alfajores before mainnet
+- Always test on Sepolia before mainnet
 - Keep private keys secure and never commit them
 - Market creators are responsible for resolving markets fairly
 - Fees are collected in the contract and can be withdrawn by owner